maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 > * What would you like to know about the data/software if you were to reuse someone else's data?
 This is important metadata
 > * Can you think of a standardized template that you can be used for metadata in your field of work?
 Yoda can support various metadata templates

 You can find the necessary details to perform the archivng steps [here](https://servicedesk.surf.nl/wiki/display/WIKI/How+to+archive+data+packages).
+You do not have the data manager role, so someone else will have to evaluate your request

 ## 6. Publish your uploaded results in Yoda